ImaanBontle/apo-phot/Docs/README.md

 - **Background Density/Pixel:** an estimate of the background flux density in the region surrounding the galaxy, in units of mega Janskies per steradian per pixel squared.
 - **Actual Density:** the background-subtracted flux density passing through the aperture, in units of mega Janskies per steradian.
 - **Density Error:** an estimate of the error in the actual flux density, in units of mega Janskies per steradian.
-- **Total Flux:** the total flux passing through the aperture, in units of micro Janskies.
+- **Total Flux:** the total flux passing through the aperture, in units of nano Janskies.
-- **Background Flux/Pixel:** an estimate of the background flux in the region surrounding the galaxy, in units of micro Janskies per pixel squared.
+- **Background Flux/Pixel:** an estimate of the background flux in the region surrounding the galaxy, in units of nano Janskies per pixel squared.
-- **Actual Flux:** the background-subtracted flux passing through the aperture, in units of micro Janskies.
+- **Actual Flux:** the background-subtracted flux passing through the aperture, in units of nano Janskies.
-- **Flux Error:** an estimate of the error in the actual flux, in units of micro Janskies.
+- **Flux Error:** an estimate of the error in the actual flux, in units of nano Janskies.

 <div align="right">